Rebecca Smith (footballer): Professional life

+Smith is fluent in four languages; English, German, Spanish and Swedish.
+In 2013, she founded women's football consultancy firm Crux Sports, where she is currently its CEO.

 FIFA

 When Smith retired from football, she transitioned into working at FIFA, managing their women's competitions.

 COPA90

 Smith joined COPA90, in December 2018 as the Global Executive Director of Women's Game for COPA90.

 The Players Podcast

 COPA90 launched The Players Podcast, with BBC, which Smith hosts and sits down with some of the biggest players and personalities in the sport and beyond to talk about topics through the lens of football but that go way beyond football.

+Optus Sport

+Smith joined Optus Sport's hosting team, for their broadcast of the 2023 FIFA Women's World Cup which was co-hosted in Australia and New Zealand.
+As part of the broadcast, she co-hosted a daily morning show called Daily Kick-Off during the tournament, and provided in-studio punditry for certain matches.